firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-Vitis-FPGAs.rst

 Setting up your On-Premises Machine
 ===================================

-This tutorial is setting up a single node cluster (i.e. running FPGA bitstream builds and simulations on a single machine) for FireSim use.
+This guide will walk you through setting up a single node cluster (i.e. running FPGA bitstream builds and simulations on a single machine) for FireSim use.
 This single machine will serve as the "Manager Machine" that acts as a "head" node that all work will be completed on.

 Finally, ensure that the |tool_type| tools are sourced in your shell setup (i.e. ``.bashrc`` and or ``.bash_profile``) so that any shell can use the corresponding programs.